learninglab-dev/the-resources/data/work/mk/workbook.md

 20191008
 - handle page title (currently `undefined`) in second level of show.learninglab.xyz/work
 - add some better code styling to `.css` referenced in the `work.ejs` template
+- maybe think about splittle the `mk` **show (your work)** folder off from the rest, but serve it so as to make this distinction invisible.
 -

 ### SOMEDAY